cnobile2012/CheckMeIn/README.md

 Now we clone the repository.

-The first command is if you have a GitHub account and are logged in and the second command is if you do not have a GitHub account.
+The first command is used if you have a GitHub account and are logged in and the second command is if you do not have a GitHub account.
 ```bash
 $ git clone git@github.com:theforgeinitiative/CheckMeIn.git